-At the completion of the initialization phase, the main tools window will be displayed.
-Figure 10-3 Join/Replace Tool and Main Tools Screen shows the layout of the user interface for the DTS-HD StreamTools Application.
+Following initialization, the main tools window will be displayed.
+Figure 10-3 Join/Replace Tool and Main Tools screen shows the layout of the user interface for the DTS-HD StreamTools application.
 The specified tool can be activated by selecting any one of the buttons at the top of the tools user interface.